After 25 years with Bunnings, most recently as managing director of BUKI, Peter J (PJ) Davis has announced his retirement from the business.

-The news comes after Bunnings had publicly confirmed last month the managing director "will be taking three-months' leave starting mid-January", and despite the inital break being met with shock by the industry, the company assured all the break was pre-planned.
+The news comes after Bunnings had publicly confirmed last month the he "will be taking three-months' leave starting mid-January", and despite the inital break being met with shock by the industry, the company assured all the time off was pre-planned.

 Yesterday it was announced by Bunnings parent company, Wesfarmers, that Bunnings UK and Ireland (BUKI) is expected to report an underlying loss before interest and tax of £97 million ($165 million) for the first-half of the 2018 financial year, primarily due to the "underperformance" from the Bunnings conversions since Wesfarmers bought the DIY chain Homebase from Home Retail Group in February 2016.